lf-/gankra.github.io/blah/fix-rust-pointers/index.md

 * `ptr as usize` is horribly clunky in practice so destroying it is honestly a mercy.
 * Straight-up symmetry/aesthetics.
 It's weird to only have one!

-As the documentation notes, the new with_addr method serves several roles:
+As the documentation notes, the new with_addr method allows us to reconstitute many things:

-* It lets us reconstitute what segment the address goes to (hopefully)
+* What segment the address goes to (hopefully)
-* It lets us reconstitute *provenance* for the purposes of memory models / alias analysis
+* *Provenance* for the purposes of memory models / alias analysis
-* It lets us reconstitute *metadata* for the purposes of CHERI (but this is just a reification of provenance)
+* *Metadata* for the purposes of CHERI (but this is just a reification of provenance)

 ...that it!
 It just fixes the issue.
 That's all you need to fix provenance and CHERI!
 (And maybe also support segmenting.)

 (In reality there might need to be some more special APIs added to satisfy the existing Jank uses of ptr-int conversions, but that really needs to be shaken out on crates.io and with the community.)

-Unclear detail: is get_addr/with_addr also necessary/useful for [ARMv8.3 Pointer Authentication](https://www.qualcomm.com/media/documents/files/whitepaper-pointer-authentication-on-armv8-3.pdf)?
+> Unclear detail: is get_addr/with_addr also necessary/useful for [ARMv8.3 Pointer Authentication](https://www.qualcomm.com/media/documents/files/whitepaper-pointer-authentication-on-armv8-3.pdf)?
 This is a technology that Apple ships and involves some pointers getting signed/obfuscated to make it a bit harder to do memory-safety exploits.
 I haven't looked into it enough to know what level of abstraction this "leaks" into.
 I just know about it because it shows up in minidumps and we have to [hackily try to strip it out](https://github.com/rust-minidump/rust-minidump/blob/7eed71e4075e0a81696ccc307d6ac68920de5db5/minidump-processor/src/stackwalker/arm64.rs#L252).